Five Tips to Help You with Cyber Security

 Additionally, at this stage, the malware attack has only infected Microsoft operating systems including XP, Windows 7, 8, and 10.
 Whilst there are no reports of this attack infecting Apple operating systems (OSX) users, this does not necessarily mean Mac users will not be impacted should they open malicious emails and/or attachments.

 Your personal computers are likely to store a significant amount of sensitive personal information in any number of spreadsheets and documents.
-Australians are certainly being affected by this attack, as shown in this real-time map:
+Australians are certainly being affected by this attack.

 There are some simple steps that you can take to help avoid becoming a victim of the hack.

 Tip #1 Windows Updates

 Turn on your updates for windows by clicking Start, type “windows update” in the search box and then click Windows Update in the programs list.
 Restart your system once the updates are installed.